Redact Text

 When you use PDFOutfit's Redact Text, the sensitive content isn't hidden—it's deleted from the document data.
 There's nothing to uncover because the information no longer exists in the file.

-Secure Mode
+Secure redaction

-Converts pages to images
+Flattens pages to images

-• Entire page becomes an image
+• Every page is flattened to an image

-• Text is completely unextractable
+• Text is completely removed and unextractable

-• No hidden data layers possible
+• No hidden text or data layers remain

-• Best for highly sensitive documents
+• Recommended for anything sensitive

-When to Use Secure Mode
+When to Keep Secure Redaction On

 💡